ttopper/CPSC128/docs/M10_OOD/10-class-room.md

     (`b=None, p=None, w=None`).
 These will be sprinkled around the cave system later.
--   The `has_...` methods that answer questions look to see if the relevant attribute is defined and if it is returns `True`, otherwise `False`.
+-   The `has_...` methods that answer questions look to see if the relevant attribute is defined and if it is, returns `True`, otherwise `False`.

 In memory a single Room object can be pictured like this (for room 12